facile-it/rabbitmq-consumer/README.md

 ### Compiling

-You need the Rust environment, and you should be familiar with the language, in order to build a binary.
+You need the Rust nightly environment, and you should be familiar with the language, in order to build a binary.

 #### Installing Rust